Skip to main content

 Vacation

 All Workers are entitled to 25 days of paid vacation per year, which accrues at a rate of 2.08 days per month.
 The holiday year is September 1 through August 31 of the following year.
 During their vacation, they earn an additional bonus equal to 1% of their income.
-At termination of employment, any outstanding leave must be paid to the worker's holiday fund.
+At termination, any outstanding leave must be paid to the worker's holiday fund.

 Sick Leave

-Salaried Workers are entitled to receive their full salary while absent due to injury or illness.
-All other Workers are entitled to at least 30 days of partial or full wages paid by the employer before the municipality begins issuing payment.
-All Workers are entitled to unpaid leave to account for absence due to illness or injury.
+Salaried Workers are entitled to receive their full salary while on paid sick leave due to injury or illness.
+All other Workers are entitled to at least 30 days of partial or full wages before the municipality begins issuing payment.
+All Workers are entitled to unpaid sick leave to account for absence due to illness or injury.

 Working Hours

 The official workweek in Denmark is 37 hours.
 The average working hours within a seven-day period over four months must not exceed 48 hours, including overtime work.
-A rest period of 11 hours should be provided for every 24 hour period.
-Further, 24-hours of rest should be provided weekly.
+Workers are entitled to a 30 minute break if working more than 6 hours per day.
+A rest period of 11 consecutive hours must be provided for every 24 hour period.
+Furthermore, Workers are entitled to one full day off per week, which is typically provided on Sundays.

 Overtime